MinaProtocol/mina/rfcs/0024-incremental-ledger-catchup.md

 Split ledger catchup into 2 phases:

+1) Instead of
-1) instead of requesting a path/list of transitions from the requested hash to peer's root (plus the root history), requesting a path/list of hashes.
-And then use this path of hashes to compute the list of missing transitions.
+   * requesting a path/list of transitions from peer's root history to the requested hash,
+   * requesting a merkle path/list from peer's root history to the requested hash together with their root history transition.
+   The merkle path/list contains a list of *state_body_hash*es.
+Upon received the merkle_path/list, we could verify that the merkle path by first trying to find the root in our frontier or root_history and then call *Merkle_list.verify* on that merkle path.
+This would guarantee that the peer didn't send us a list of garbage and it also guarantees that the order is correct.
+And we could then reconstruct a list of *state_hash*es from the list of *state_body_hash*es.
+Using this list of *state_hash*es we can find the missing transitions by repeated searching *state_hash*es until we find one (the one we find is the closest ancestor in our transition frontier).

 2) Depending on the size of the list of the missing transitions, spawn one or more parallel requests to get the missing transitions from peers.

+## Drawbacks

+The new design has the overhead of first downloading a merkle path.
+But this overhead is negligible comparing to the overhead of downloading unnecessary transitions.

-## Drawbacks & unsolved questions
+## Unsolved questions

-Asking peers to return a list of hashes is hacky.
-Malicious attackers could return a list of garbage and we have no way to verify that list of hashes.

-I am trying to find a better way than that.
+It's not very clear to me what's a reasonable size of the list of transition that we should download in 1 request.

 ## Rationale and alternatives